RyuNumchon/Binary-Calculation-Game/README.md

 #Binary Calculation Game

-A single player Binary Calculation game: Arduino project.
+A single player Binary Calculation game: Arduino project

 Required components:
 a) 1 Arduino Board
 b) 6 switches
 c) 4 LEDs
 d) 10 330-Ohm resisotrs
 e) wires

 Explanation:
 This project is a Binary Number Calculation game, which is designed to be played using an Arduino board, a breadboard, 5 LEDs, and 7 switches.
 The goal of the game is for the player to correctly calculate the result of a binary calculation by inputting two operands and an